goooseman/devsparks-blog/NOTES.md

 ## Tech Requirements

-Should have Makefile to serve and build project with docker
+Should have Makefile to serve and build project.
+Both commands should use docker.

 Should have a command in this Makefile to re-generate project with smol-dev.
-Command name: `smol-rewrite`, command: `python3 ../developer/main_no_modal.py  --prompt ./NOTES.md --model=gpt-4`
+Command name: `smol-rewrite`, command: `python3 ../developer/main_no_modal.py ./NOTES.md `

 ## Functional Requirements